Smoking and Surgery: A Risk Factor Worth Revisiting

 Plastic surgeries that involve the creation of a skin flap are of particular interest because the section of skin that is only partially attached receives minimal circulation for the duration of the surgical procedure.
 One this tissue has been reattached, it requires optimal circulation and oxygenation to heal properly.
 Since smoking impedes oxygenation, patients are encouraged to stop using tobacco weeks before any plastic surgery procedure.

 So, the chemicals in cigarettes are bad for the body.
-What about vaping, the alternative to cigarette-smoking?
+What about vaping, the alternative to cigarette smoking?
 This is a great question, but one that cannot be completely answered at this time.
 Vaping means that nicotine is absorbed in the body.
 Smoke also enters the lungs, but in a slightly different form than cigarettes.
 That being said, the research on vaping is inconclusive due to the newness of this habit.
-Because we cannot confirm that vaping does not carry the same risks as smoking, patients are asked to quite this habit, as well, before cosmetic surgery.
+Because we cannot confirm that vaping does not carry the same risks as smoking, patients are asked to quit this habit, as well, before cosmetic surgery.

 Posted in: Plastic Surgery